 - 1. Open Thermo-Calc in Graphical Mode. - 2.
-Under Templates, click Precipitation Simulation. - 3.
+On the My Project Configuration window under Non-Equilibrium, click Precipitation. - 3.
 All the nodes for a precipitation calculation are added to the Project window:

-- 4. In the Project window, click the System Definer 1 node. - 5.
-Set the database Package to Demo: Nickel-based alloys (NIDEMO, MNIDEMO), which loads both thermodynamic and kinetic demonstration nickel databases. - 6.
-From the Periodic Table, select the elements as follows.
+- 4. In the Project window, click the System Definer 1 node. - On the Configuration window from the Package list, select Demo: Nickel-based alloys (NIDEMO, MNIDEMO).
+This loads both thermodynamic and kinetic demonstration nickel databases. - 6.
+From the Periodic Table, select the elements in the following order.
 Select Ni first so that it is the dependant element. - a.
 Ni (nickel) - b.
 Al (aluminium) then - c.
 Cr (chromium). - 7.
 From the Amount list (to the right of the Periodic Table), select Mole percent. - 8.
-Enter 10 for Al and 10 for Cr, which automatically sets Ni to 80 mole percent. - 9.
-Click the Phases and Phase Constitution tab. - 10.
-Click to select both check boxes next to the disordered FCC phase, DIS_FCC_A1.
+Enter 10 for Al and 10 for Cr, which automatically sets Ni to 80 mole percent.

+- 9. Click the Phases and Phase Constitution tab. - 10.
+Under Phases click to select both check boxes next to the disordered FCC phase, DIS_FCC_A1.

 The system is now defined.
-Now set up the precipitation calculations.
+The next step is to set up the precipitation calculations.